See what questions

 Severe acute pancreatitis is treated in the hospital and includes the intravenous administration of antibiotics, fluids, and pain medications, and monitoring for the development of complications.
 For more information on treatment, refer to treatment of pancreatitis....more »

 A diagnosis of pancreatitis may be delayed or missed because some symptoms, such as abdominal pain, weight loss, nausea, and diarrhea are similar to symptoms of other conditions.
 These include gastroenteritis, irritable bowel syndrome, inflammatory bowel disease, or peptic ulcer.
-In addition, some people with chronic pancreatitis may not have pain, which can also delay a ...more misdiagnosis »
+In addition, some people with chronic pancreatitis may not ...more misdiagnosis »

 The following medical conditions are some of the possible